TheCruzat/WordPress-Gulp4-Starter/README.md

-# wp-gulp4-starter
+# Gulp 4 Starter Theme for WordPress

-Gulp 4 Starter Theme for WordPress
+The folder 'gulp-wp' can be renamed, it wants to live in the ./wp-content/ folder alongside themes, plugins, uploads